psajjan/Languages/C++/reference_wrapper.md

 3. Have a reference as a non-static member inside a class makes the class non-assignable (default copy-assignment operator is deleted).
 Move semantics doesn't make sense with a reference member.
 4. A reference to reference, storing references in any container and pointer to a reference are forbidden in C++.

 Lets look at an example where you want pass a reference to a function template but the type deduced in not a reference.
-We will look at the solution later.
 ```C++
 templace <typename T>
 void increment(T n)